 We assume that, in each area, rh≥rl≥rb≥rm in the baseline scenario.

-[A.6] Population and the labour market
+[A.6] Population and the Labour Market

 The employment level is determined by firms’ demand for labour in each production process.
 More precisely, the number of workers hired in each industry is: